strand/make.bettermistak.es/source/resume/index.markdown

 - Improved the style and behavior of Contour.com.
 - Developed features which interact with social networks and internal APIs.
 - Deployed updates and hotfixes to our Heroku-based site.

-### Activities

-**Organizer,** _Open Source & Feelings_, October 2014 - October 2015

-- Created a two-day conference focused on nurturing emotionally safe, sustainable, inclusive, and diverse open source communities.
-- Identified sponsors and recruited a diverse lineup of speakers from the open source community.
-- Wrote guiding policies.

 ### Education